limitd/limitdb/README.md

 - `per_interval` (number): is the amount of tokens that the bucket receive on every interval.
 - `interval` (number): defines the interval in milliseconds.
 - `unlimited` (boolean = false): unlimited requests (skip take).

+Ping:

+- `enabled` (boolean): determines if the ping functionality is enabled or not.
+Default: false.
+- `interval` (number): represents the time between two consecutive pings.
+Default: 1000.
+- `maxFailedAttempts` (number): is the allowed number of failed pings before declaring the connection as dead.
+Default: 5.
+- `reconnectIfFailed` (boolean): indicates whether we should try to reconnect is the connection is declared dead.
+Default: true.

 You can also define your rates using `per_second`, `per_minute`, `per_hour`, `per_day`.
 So `per_second: 1` is equivalent to `per_interval: 1, interval: 1000`.